anoopkcn/obsidian-reference-map/README.md

 ```
 Cards will be displayed for references that match "autoencoders+machine+learning".

-Note that since new references are added to the database every day the dynamic list might not stay the same each time you open the file.
+Note that since new references are added to the database regularly the dynamic list might not stay the same each time you open the file.
 Especially for generic keywords like "machine learning", "deep learning", "history" etc.

 **This feature can be used for keeping up to date with the latest research in a specific field as well**

 ![ORM-ref-cite](./images/orm-list-demo.png)

-### Configuration
+## Configuration

 If you want to configure the style of the view you can use the [Obsidian-style-settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.